Wireless Speakers for Surround Sound? Don’t Ask, it’s a Mess

 The cheapest wireless option is a Bluetooth transmitter / receiver system, but they come with the problems typical of stand-alone Bluetooth speakers – mystery audio specs and spotty wireless reliability, although the Avantree Oasis seems to be better than most in the reliability department, and JL Audio actually publishes audio specs for their pricey Jlink TRX.

 Bluetooth’s aptX codec can placate the dearth of audio specifications to a certain extent, but Bluetooth also has another big red flag, in that it’s a digital platform.
 This means a transmitter also does analog to digital conversion, and back again on the receiver end.
 That’s just more “stuff” in the signal chain, not to mention one more thing you’re taking a chance on – the quality of the converters.
-Some of these things sell as cheap as $20.

-Undeniably, the best options in transmitter / receiver systems currently come from the pro audio field (and I expect will for many years to come), where they’ve been doing wireless for three decades and have it down to a science.
+Undeniably, the best options in transmitter / receiver systems currently come from the pro audio field (and I expect will for many years to come), where they’ve been doing wireless for over three decades and have it down to a science.
 They aren’t cheap, but they promise the best wireless stability and sound quality.
 As an added bonus, the manufacturers publish meaningful audio specifications.
 However as we’ll see, even this option is not without issues.

 A prime contender suitable for a home theater application, as well as currently the most economical professional option, is the DN-202WT transmitter and DN-202WR receiver combo from Denon Professional.
 Although this system is based in the crowded (and therefore potentially problematic) consumer 2.4 GHz band, it utilizes Channel 25 of the IEEE 802.15.4 standard to minimize interference with Bluetooth and wi-fi devices, which should make it more stable.
 (Note: This system should not be confused with Denon’s DN-200 system, which is Bluetooth-based.)